Audience (magazine): Audience: A Quarterly Review of Literature and the Arts

 Donald Hall was among the early advisory group to the rotating series of editors that included Ralph Maud, Anthony Cowan and Peter Michael Wyman whose strong links to Harvard were clear from early contributor lists and a Harvard faculty and student discount rate for an annual subscription.

 In 1958, the magazine took a half-page advertisement in the literary magazine Prairie Schooner, published by the University of Nebraska Press, announcing the first Audience Awards for fiction and poetry, published between June 1958 and June 1959.
-Winners were awarded $100 and $50 respectively, and there were no restrictions as to age, nationality or status.
+Winners were awarded $100 and $50, respectively, and there were no restrictions as to age, nationality or status.

 Despite an erratic publishing schedule that veered from fortnightly to bimonthly to quarterly, a cover price that rose from 10 cents a copy to $1.25 in only a few years and a variable subtitle, by 1959, the magazine was listing its price in both dollars and francs.
 The following year, however, it was once again advertising itself as quarterly.

 Audience (1971–73)

 Under the editorial oversight of Tim Hill, L. Rust Hills, James F. Fixx, Robert Strozier and Geoffrey C. Ward, the magazine was reborn in 1971 as a high-end, subscription-only bimonthly arts and literature periodicals.
 Under the headline "Outfox the Fellow in the Bright Nightgown," they sought out subscribers with full-page ads in New York Magazine by boasting of an editorial board that included "Alan Arkin, Saul Bellow, Robert Bolt, John Cassavetes, Charles Eames, Philip Johnson, Marisol, Gordan Parks, Anne Sexton, Robert Penn Warren, Tom Wicker, John A. Williams [and] ... charter subscription rates in perpetuity" for early takers.
-They also touted their graphic design bona fides, noting that their pilot magazine, designed by cutting edge graphic designers Milton Glaser and Seymour Chwast, had already won the top award of the Society of Publication Designers.
+They also touted their graphic design bona fides, noting that their pilot magazine, designed by cutting-edge graphic designers Milton Glaser and Seymour Chwast, had already won the top award of the Society of Publication Designers.

-But by 1973, Tim Hill, the editor in chief told the New York Times, losses were already expected to run “well into seven figures.”
+But by 1973, editor-in-chief Tim Hill told The New York Times that losses were already expected to run "well into seven figures".
 He said that the magazine had been underfinanced.